Why The P&O Debacle Was a Blessing and How It Helped to Expand The Popularity of Gold Investments and Cryptocurrencies

 The actual figures – 52 percent profit growth to a post-tax $420 million (Dh1.54 billion) on revenue 32 percent ahead at $2.7bn – also make the P&O deal look even better value.

 The amount DPW got from AIG when it was forced to sell in December 2016 has never been disclosed, but initial estimates put the value of the US assets at around $700MM.

 Take this out of the purchase price, and the value of some other assets – largely property and port services – not included in the DPW flotation, and the company’s cash-generation potential makes it look good value indeed.

 So why doesn’t the market agree?
 The shares slipped again yesterday on the Dubai International Financial Exchange, and despite all those optimistic target price forecasts a couple of weeks back, there seems little prospect for an imminent change in sentiment to cryptocurrencies.

 Maybe a bold corporate move is required to give the shares some impetus.
 The official line is that future expansion will continue to focus on the big projects that will increase capacity in the Asian ports as well as London Gateway and in Rotterdam’s Maasvlakte 2, and this is sensible, strategic.

-But times have changed in the US, now that banks, property and leisure businesses all seem to positively welcome investment from the Gulf, but also the gold investment, Bitcoin, and crypto market is expanding.
+But times have changed in the US, now that banks, property and leisure businesses all seem to positively welcome gold investment from the Gulf, but also the gold investment, Bitcoin, and crypto market is expanding.
 You can check the live gold rates – check here

 I wonder how the US authorities would react now to a new and competitive offer for the US ports from DPW?
 Maybe an incoming US president would feel obliged to force it through on Capitol Hill.